-With his wife, Pam, and two of their sons, Daniel and David, Marcus Monroe found the perfect venue into which to channel his gardening mania — Manitou Farm, which sits in northern Moniteau County, near Jamestown, Missouri.
-Both the name of the farm and county are phonetic spellings of the word for the spiritual and fundamental life force known by Algonquian groups of Native Americans.
+With his wife, Pam, and two of their sons, Daniel and David, he found the perfect venue into which to channel his gardening mania — Manitou Farm, which sits in northern Moniteau County, near Jamestown.
+Both the name of the farm and county are phonetic spellings of the word for “the spiritual and fundamental life force” used by Algonquian groups of Native Americans.

-Marcus began selling at the Columbia Farmers Market in 2004, when another vendor and fellow state employee—Kenny Duzan—invited him to do so.
-After retiring from a long career managing construction projects for the state of Missouri, he expanded his vegetable selection “to maintain a more constant supply of products at the market,” he said.
+Marcus began selling at Columbia Farmers Market in 2004, when another market vendor and fellow state employee, Kenny Duzan, invited him to do so.
+After retiring from a long career managing construction projects for the state of Missouri, he expanded his fruit and vegetable selection “to maintain a more constant supply of products at the market,” he said.

-The farm is occupied by edible honeysuckle, gooseberry, blackberry, blueberry, goumi, Asian pears, American and Asian persimmons, jujubes, mulberries, figs, rhubarb, cherries, pawpaws, heirloom tomatoes, kale, okra, sweet peppers, and hot peppers— as well as a number of other crops.
-“I always strive to offer my customers the most unusual, and the most tasty fruits and vegetables, and I like to grow products in as many colors as possible so as to make my offerings attractive and inviting.
-For example, most years I have offered three colors of okra; red, white, and green,” he said.
-In addition, Marcus offers a wide variety of dried hot peppers and dried fruits at the market throughout most of the year.
-You can also find his handmade soaps which utilize the herbs and vegetables grown on his farm.
+Grown on the farm are edible honeysuckle, gooseberry, blackberry, blueberry, goumi, Asian pears, American and Asian persimmons, jujubes, mulberries, figs, rhubarb, cherries, pawpaws, phenomenal berries, heirloom tomatoes, kale, okra, sweet peppers, hot peppers, and herbs — as well as numerous other crops.
+“I always strive to offer my customers unusual products, and the most tasty fruits and vegetables in as many colors as possible so as to make my offerings attractive and inviting.”

-At the Columbia Farmers Market, Marcus likes to share the fruits of his labor with customers who understand the work that goes into producing tasty food grown without the use of chemicals.
-He equally enjoys “the experience and atmosphere of the marketplace,” he said, along with “the camaraderie among the growers and vendors.”
+All Manitou Farm products are grown using organic practices.
+Marcus finds satisfaction in sharing the fruits of his labor with customers who understand and appreciate the work that goes into producing quality food grown without the use of chemicals.
+He enjoys “the experience and atmosphere of the marketplace,” he said, along with “the camaraderie and friendship of his customers and the other growers and vendors.”